MaxDeale/MaxDeale/README.md

 [](https://deale-development.com)

-## I am a full stack web developer with a love for UX/UI design and everything that has to do with programming
+## I am a passionate software & web engineer with a focus on front end, and an interest in all areas of programming.

 - 🔭 I recently launched my first couple of courses: [HTML & CSS For Absolute Beginners] please check out the Deale Development channel to grow your web dev skills.
-- 🌱 I am currently growing my skills with Angular, VueJS and Python.
+- 🌱 I am currently growing my blockchain development skills and investing in learning about AI.
-- 👯 Im interested in connecting with other South African developers, possibly to collaborate on projects
+- 👯 Im interested in connecting with other South African developers, possibly to collaborate on projects.
-- 🥅 2021 Goals: To grow my web development business and YouTube channel (Deale Development)
+- 🥅 2022 Goals: To grow my personal business and YouTube channel (Deale Development).
-- ⚡ Fun fact: I am also a passionate musician & audio engineer
+- ⚡ Fun fact: I am also a passionate musician & audio engineer.

 ### Connect with me: